gurpreetsingh-5/k8s-setup-in-kubeadm-using-aws-amazon-linux/README.md

 ## Kubernetes multinode setup
 ### we have 3 machines; 1 master and 2 worker nodes
 ## Pre-requisite
-+   amazon linux 2 OS
++   Amazon linux 2 Ami OS
 +   master t2.medium and worker t2.micro
+## Installing docker in all the nodes
+~ yum  install  docker  -y